Ostarbeiter: Pregnancy

 To prevent Rassenschande (violation of German racial laws by the native Germans), the farmers were given propaganda leaflets about miscegenation, which were completely ineffective.
-The rampant sexual abuse of Polish and Soviet female Ostarbeiters at the hands of their overseers led to tens of thousands of unwanted births.
 A staggering 80 percent of rapes occurred on farms where Polish girls worked.
 The newborns were secretly euthanized in Nazi birthing centres.
 At Arbeitslagers the infants were killed on site.
 The Western factory workers had brothels.
 Easterners did not.
 They were supposed to be recruited in equal numbers of men and women, so brothels would not be needed.
 Female labourers were always housed in separate barracks.
 Nevertheless, they were suspected by the SS of "cheating their way out of work" by conceiving.
 The earlier policy of sending them home to give birth, was replaced by the Reichsführer-SS in 1943 with a special abortion decree.
 Contrary to the Nazi law against German abortions, the Ostarbeiter women were usually forced to abort.

 Occasionally, when the female worker and the baby's father were "of good blood" (for example, Norwegian), the child might prove "racially valuable."
 In such cases, the parentage was investigated and both parents tested.
 If they passed, the woman would be permitted to give birth, and the child was removed for Germanization.
 If the woman was found particularly suitable, she might be placed at a Lebensborn institution.
 However, when the born children did not pass, they were put in the Ausländerkinder-Pflegestätte facilities, where up to 90 percent of them would die a torturous death due to calculated abandonment.

 In some rural areas, the authorities found that German farm-wives were inclined to care for children born to their workers, along with their own children.
 Attempts were made to segregate these children and use ruthless propaganda to establish that if a worker of "alien blood" gave birth in Germany, it meant immediate and total separation from the child.
 Repeated efforts were made to propagate Volkstum (racial consciousness) in order to prevent Rassenschande between Germans and foreign workers, nevertheless, the arrival of trains with Polish girls in German towns and villages usually turned into sex slave markets.